Nextacloud/NestJS-Starter-Kit/README.md

 ## Requirement

 1. Docker Composed installed
-2. Node 12 and above
+2. Node 14.15.4 and above
-3. NPM 6 and above
+3. NPM 6.14.10 and above

+Note: Not sure if older node and npm would work or not

 ## Installation